-There is quite a lot of things to do in Uganda when you visit with Verdant Safaris and these will surely make your stay much more enjoyable as you traverse the wonders of this beautiful Pearl of Africa.
+There are quite a lot of things to do in Uganda when you visit with Verdant Safaris and these will surely make your stay much more enjoyable as you traverse the wonders of this beautiful Pearl of Africa.
 Tourist Activities in Uganda vary according to your preference and sense of adventure and can include; tracking mountain gorillas in Bwindi Impenetrable National Park or Mgahinga Gorilla National Park, hiking the snow-capped Rwenzori Mountains, exploring Sipi Falls, boat cruise tours, guided nature walks, bird watching, wildlife game drives, cultural experiences and so much more.

 - Gorilla Trekking in Bwindi Impenetrable National Park.